 Students reapplying must meet all current Peirce College entrance requirements (includes students who applied and never enrolled in classes).
-Students re-admitting to the College are required to pay the application fee.

 Some students may be required to take the Peirce College placement exams.
 Please refer to the Placement policy, which appears in this section.